backstage/backstage/packages/catalog-model/api-report.md

 export { DomainEntityV1alpha1 }

-// Warning: (ae-missing-release-tag) "domainEntityV1alpha1Validator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const domainEntityV1alpha1Validator: KindValidator;

-// Warning: (ae-missing-release-tag) "EDIT_URL_ANNOTATION" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const EDIT_URL_ANNOTATION = "backstage.io/edit-url";

-// Warning: (tsdoc-unsupported-tag) The TSDoc tag "@see" is not supported by this tool
-// Warning: (ae-missing-release-tag) "Entity" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type Entity = {
     apiVersion: string;